-The Southern Hemisphere Blue Whale Catalogue is an international collaborative effort to facilitate cross-regional comparison of blue whale photo-ID catalogues.
+The Southern Hemisphere Blue Whale Catalogue is an international collaborative effort to facilitate cross-regional comparison of blue whale photo-identifications catalogues.
 Results of comparisons among different regions in Southern Hemisphere will improve the understanding of basic questions relating to blue whale populations in the Southern Hemisphere such as defining population boundaries, migratory routes and model abundance estimates.
-In 2008, the Committee endorsed a proposal to establish a central web-based catalogue of blue whale identification photographs, known as the Southern Hemisphere Blue Whale Catalogue (IWC, 2008e).
+In 2008, the Committee endorsed a proposal to establish a central web-based catalogue of blue whale identification photographs, known as the Southern Hemisphere Blue Whale Catalogue (IWC, 2008).

-Currently this catalogue holds photo-ID catalogues of researchers from major areas off Antarctica, Australia, eastern South Pacific and the eastern Tropical Pacific (IWC, 2011i).
-Comparisons among catalogues off Chile found one match over ten years (Vernazzani and Cabrera, 2011).
-Preliminary results of the 2011/12 catalogue comparisons between the eastern South Pacific Ocean, Eastern Tropical Pacific Ocean (ETP) and Southern Ocean found no matches (SC/64/SH20).
+Currently this catalogue holds photo-identification catalogues of researchers from major areas off Antarctica, Australia, Eastern South Pacific and the Eastern Tropical Pacific (IWC, 2011).
+Comparisons among catalogues off Chile found one match over ten years (Galletti Vernazzani and Cabrera, 2011).
+Preliminary results of the 2011-2012 catalogue comparisons between the eastern South Pacific Ocean, Eastern Tropical Pacific Ocean (ETP) and Southern Ocean found no matches (Galletti Vernazzani and Olson, 2012).

-During 2012/13 it is expected that comparisons between Australian catalogues and with the ETP, southeast Pacific and Antarctica will be finalised.
-Results of these comparisons will be presented to the 2013 Annual Meeting.
+During 2012-2013 it is expected that comparisons between Australian catalogues and with the ETP, Southeast Pacific and Antarctica will be finalized.
+Results of these comparisons will be presented to the 2013 Committee Annual Meeting.